I supervise doctoral students in the following areas:

 - Federico Bongiorno (delusion formation), 3rd year.
 Co-supervised with Ema Sullivan-Bissett.

 - Eugenia Lancellotta (adaptiveness of delusions), 2nd year.
-Co-supervised with Matthew Broome and Anneli Jefferson.
+Co-supervised with Matthew Broome, Anneli Jefferson and Anna Lavis.

-- Noorit Larsen (mood disorders and decision making), 1st year.
-Co-supervised with Matthew Broome and Anneli Jefferson.
+- Noorit Larsen (mood disorders and decision making), 2nd year p/t.
+Co-supervised with Matthew Broome, Anneli Jefferson and Anna Lavis.

 - Joseph Houlders (phenomenology and self narratives), 1st year.
 Co-supervised with Matthew Broome.